Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: The BBIS approximation

-We approximate $p_{x_{i - 1}, h}(y_k^{(1)})$, $p_{y_k^{(N)}, h}(x_i)$, and $p_{y_k^{(j - 1)}, h}(y_k^{(j)})$ using the Euler-Maruyama approximation (\ref{eq:Euler-Maruyama approximation}).
-The Euler-Maruyama approximation introduces some bias, but now this bias is decoupled from the step size in the observations and can therefore be made arbitrarily small by reducing the step size $h$ between importance sampling nodes.
-This Monte-Carlo estimator is then asymptotically unbiased as $h \rightarrow 0$, and converges in probability with rate $M^{-1}$ \cite{Durham2002}.
-An illustration of the BBIS Monte-Carlo approximation of the Langevin process for one time step is depicted in Figure \ref{fig:concept}.
+We then approximate $p_{x_{i - 1}, h}(y_k^{(1)})$, $p_{y_k^{(N)}, h}(x_i)$, and $p_{y_k^{(j - 1)}, h}(y_k^{(j)})$ using the Euler-Maruyama approximation (\ref{eq:Euler-Maruyama approximation}).
+The Euler-Maruyama approximation still introduces some bias, but now this bias is decoupled from the step size in the observations and can therefore be made arbitrarily small by reducing the step size $h$ between importance sampling nodes.
+This Monte-Carlo estimator is then asymptotically unbiased as $h \rightarrow 0$, and converges in probability with rate $M^{-1}$, see Durham \& Gallant \cite{Durham2002} for details.
+An illustration of the BBIS approximation of the Langevin process for one time step is provided in Figure \ref{fig:concept}.